 Thomas R. Chaffe

-Upon his graduation from Virginia Tech, Tom was commissioned as an officer in the United States Navy.
-Deployed abroad, his military decorations include the Navy Commendation Medal, the Navy Unit Commendation, and other various personal and unit medals, commendations, and awards.
-While completing his active duty service, Tom enrolled in law school at night and then subsequently graduated from George Mason University School of Law in Arlington.
-He was admitted to the Bar in 2007.
+Prior to attending law school, Tom served on active duty as a commissioned officer in the United States Navy.
+Deployed abroad, his military decorations include the Navy Commendation Medal, the Navy Unit Commendation, and various personal and unit commendations, medals, and awards.

 He is a member of the Virginia State Bar and a former member of the Chesterfield County Bar Association and the Richmond Criminal Bar Association, the latter for which he served on the Board of Officers from 2009 to 2014 and as President from 2012 to 2013.

 Appointed by Governor McDonnell to a three-year term, from 2013 to 2016, Tom served as one of the two gubernatorial appointees to the Virginia Indigent Defense Commission (VIDC) – with an annual budget approximating $45 million, the VIDC is the governing body responsible for direct oversight of the state’s public defender system and for the training and appointment of all qualified counsel to indigent persons accused of crimes that are punishable by incarceration or death.

 Tom lives in Bon Air with his wife, Monica, and their family.
 Locally, he is a member of American Legion Post 354 and St. Michael’s Episcopal Church.
 He is admitted to practice law before all state courts of Virginia.

 Please note that any inquiries or unsolicited emails do not create an attorney-client relationship.
 Appointments are set by personal referral only.